 SOCIOECONOMIC - COMMUNITY IMPACT ANALYSIS

-Community impact assessments examine what is sometimes neglected in environmental documents - the human environment.
+Community impact assessments examine an area that is sometimes neglected in environmental documents - the human environment.
 NEPA requires the consideration of impacts to both the natural environment and social environment.
-Because the natural environment is more visible and frequently "gets more press," impacts to the social environment are sometimes overlooked.
-Impacts to the social environment may be less visible because they are indirect or cumulative, but these impacts may have profound effects on a community.
+Since the natural environment is more visible and frequently "gets more press," impacts to the social environment are sometimes overlooked.
+Although these impacts may be less visible because they are indirect or cumulative, they have profound effects on a community.
 Socioeconomic analyses traditionally have examined the human environment from a somewhat statistical perspective.
-Census information, agricultural statistics, economic data, etc., were compiled and presented in tabular form.
+Data such as census information, agricultural statistics, and economic data were compiled and presented in tabular form.
 Future conditions that consider the impacts of a project are compared with existing conditions.
 In contrast, a community impact assessment provides a more in-depth analysis of impacts to communities, neighborhoods, and people.
 While socioeconomic baselines do not always rely on interviews with residents, community impact assessments address the community's concerns (mobility, safety, employment effects, relocations, isolation, etc.) through public participation and face-to-face communication methods such as frequent public meetings and door-to-door surveys.
 Dozens of Community Impact Assessments and socioeconomic analyses have been prepared by Third Rock's team of environmental analysts and NEPA specialists.

 Environmental Justice considerations related to the NEPA process are a direct result of Title VI of the Civil Rights Act of 1964.
 Environmental Justice, directly mandated by Executive Order 12898, requires that the effects of all programs, policies, and activities on minority and low-income populations be considered.
 Impacts from any action cannot be disproportionately borne by these groups.
 Our NEPA specialists regularly deal with Environmental Justice documentation as a component of all community impact assessments and socioeconomic impact studies.